What are my rights?

 Under a standard representation agreement, you can give someone power to make decisions in four areas:

 Routine management of financial affairs.
-Includes paying bills, banking, applying for benefits, paying taxes, paying off loans and applying for insurance.
+Includes paying bills, banking, applying for benefits, paying taxes, paying off loans, and applying for insurance.
 Your representative can’t do anything beyond the routine.
-For example, more complex decisions such as selling or buying a house, or taking out a loan, are not covered.
+For example, more complex decisions such as selling or buying a home, or taking out a loan, are not covered.

 Legal matters.
-Includes dealing with legal issues, getting legal advice and services, instructing a lawyer, and commencing any legal proceedings on the adult’s behalf (except divorce proceedings).
+Includes dealing with legal issues, getting legal advice and services, instructing a lawyer, and commencing any legal proceedings (except divorce proceedings).

 You cannot authorize your representative to: